 - How the data is being used

 - How they are contributing to the success of the business and themselves

 If you’re asking them to fill out timesheets, perhaps provide them with an easy time tracking app or software – including a nice UI, and something that isn’t a pain in the ass to use!
-Time tracking software has come a long way and integrations make things even easier.
+Time tracking apps and software have come a long way and integrations make things even easier.

 If you’re using a centralized model, again, give them a simple process to communicate with whoever their project manager or point of contact is.

 The last thing that I’ll say around compliance is this: the best way to kill it is to weaponize agency time tracking data.

 If you start grilling people about not working enough or trying to hold them accountable to arbitrary utilization targets, this may motivate them to give misleading information.
 This leads to the falsification of your data and that defeats the entire purpose of this exercise.

 There’s a myth I want to bust around time-tracking… I hear this one all the time: